FullLifeGames/ShowdownHDSpriteMod/README.md

 ![Example](images/UnfinishedExample.png)

+See a gif version of it [here](images/UnfinishedExample.gif)!

 ## Feedback

 As previously said, any feedback or bug report is welcomed in the [Issues](https://github.com/FullLifeGames/ShowdownHDSpriteMod/issues) tab.

 ## Including the Furret Turret Sprites